RobertTalbert/discretecs-vault/Dijkstra's algorithm.md

 > 4. While `VISITED` does not contain all the vertices in the graph:
 > 	- Pick a vertex that is not in `VISITED` that has minimum distance value.
 Call that vertex $u$.
 > 	- Add $u$ to `VISITED`.
-> 	- Update the distance values of all the vertices adjacent to $u$:
+> 	- Update the distance values of all the vertices adjacent to $u$: For each vertex $v$ that is adjacent to $u$, if the total distance from the source to $v$ is less than its current distance value, replace the distance with the new smaller value.
+Otherwise leave it alone.
+>
+> The algorithm terminates when all vertices in the graph have been added to the `VISTED`

 >